DIGOARTHUR/rfid-reader-input/README.md

 #### Props

-- `open`: repository identification number. used as parameter in the key tag.
+- `open` (_mandatory_) : repository identification number. used as parameter in the key tag.
 This field does not need to be filled in.
-- `onRequestClose`: repository link.
+- `onRequestClose` (_mandatory_) : repository link.
 Used as the link of access.
 This field does not need to be filled in.
-- `handleCodeCardRFID`: it's the access link to the built page, page deploy.
+- `handleCodeCardRFID` (_mandatory_) : it's the access link to the built page, page deploy.
 About / Website of your GitHub.
-- `textTitle`: it's the access link to the built page, page deploy.
+- `textTitle`: (_optional_) it's the access link to the built page, page deploy.
 About / Website of your GitHub.
-- `textBody`: it's the access link to the built page, page deploy.
+- `textBody`: (_optional_) it's the access link to the built page, page deploy.
 About / Website of your GitHub.